 The one goal for an addict each day is to get the drug or alcohol they need.
 As this becomes more urgent, other needs get ignored.
 But, an addict will put a lot of effort into hiding their addiction, so a decline in appearance may not happen until the later stages.

-There are spans of time that the alcoholic or addict can’t remember.
-Forgetting things due to their drug or alcohol use is a sign that their usage is starting to affect their mental abilities
+There are periods that the individual can’t remember.
+Forgetting things due to their substance abuse problem is a sign that their usage is starting to affect their mental abilities

-Addiction is expensive.
-If they have an income but are now just getting by, you may need an intervention.
-Addicts are skilled at manipulating others to support their addiction but eventually it catches up to them.
+Substance abuse is expensive.
+If they have an income but are now just getting by, they may need an addiction intervention.
+A drug addict is skilled at manipulating others to support their addiction but eventually, their substance use catches up to them.

 Impaired driving is one example of risky behavior that can affect themself or others around them.
 An arrest for drug possession or drunk driving could be a sign of a bigger problem, especially if it’s not a one-time incident.

-Shunning basic responsibilities like going to work, picking up the kids, going to school, and other everyday activities may mean an intervention is needed.
+Shunning basic responsibilities like going to work, picking up the kids, attending family events, and other everyday activities.
+At this point, their alcohol or drug problem has been prioritized over everything else.

 You may notice that they avoid doing things they used to love and prefer to be alone.
-Often, they will narrow their social circle to other substance abusers.
+Often, they will narrow their social circle to other individuals who engage in substance misuse.

 Mild mental health issues seem to be getting much worse.
 Depression may become deeper or anxiety may become panic attacks or phobia.
-Sometimes, alcohol and drugs are a way of self-medicating for real emotional or psychological issues but only make the problems worse.
+Sometimes, alcohol and drugs are a way of self-medicating for real emotional or psychological issues.
+This only makes mental illness worsen.

 Planning an Intervention